GENERAL TERMS AND CONDITIONS

 8.1.
 The copyright to the JENTIS Software, the printed material and all copies of the Software is owned by JENTIS.
-The JENTIS Software is protected by the copyright laws and international treaty provisions.
+The JENTIS Software is protected by the Austrian intellectual property laws and international treaty provisions.
 The Customer must therefore treat the JENTIS Software as any other work protected by copyright.

 9. Cooperation obligations of the Customer

 9.1.
-The remuneration to be paid by the Customer, invoicing and payment conditions result from the Licensing Agreement.
+The remuneration to be paid by the Customer, invoicing and payment conditions result from the terms of contract and are indicated in the Order Form.
 The statutory value added tax shall be charged additionally.
-The remuneration for services not covered by the Licensing Agreement is based on the price list provided by JENTIS.
+The remuneration for services not covered by the Contract is based on the price list provided by JENTIS.

-9.4.
-Amounts paid for services that are either part of the Licensing Agreement or were expressly ordered by the Customer separately but were not used cannot be refunded.
+9.3.
+Amounts paid for services that are either part of the existing Contract or were expressly ordered by the Customer separately but were not used cannot be refunded.
 The Customer shall not be entitled to a right to refuse performance of the Contract until the counter performance is effected.

-10.1.
-JENTIS provides warranties within the statutory framework.
+10.1 JENTIS provides warranties within the statutory framework as provided by Austrian law.
 The agreed service times also apply to warranty claims.

-10.2.
-If one of the warranty reasons occurs (e.g. crashes, data loss, unusual response times), JENTIS will first attempt to rectify the reason for the warranty free of charge.
-If a rectification is not possible within a reasonable period of time and a reasonable number of attempts, a price reduction will be granted within the legal framework.
+10.2 If one of the warranty reasons occurs (e.g. crashes, data loss, unusual response times), JENTIS will first attempt to rectify the reason for the warranty free of charge.
+If a rectification is not possible within a reasonable period of time and a reasonable number of attempts, a price reduction may be granted.
 In this case, the Customer has the right to withdraw from the Contract.
-In this case, any remuneration paid under the current Contract must be refunded by JENTIS within 30 days.
+In this case, any remuneration paid under the existing Contract must be refunded by JENTIS within 30 days.

 11. Contract Duration and Termination of the Contract

-11.1.
-The duration of the contract begins with the signing of the Contract by both Parties.
-Duration of the contract is defined in the Licensing Agreement.
+11.1 The duration of the contract begins with the signing of the Contract by both Parties.
+Duration of the contract, unless agreed otherwise, is defined in the Order Form.

-11.3.
-If the Customer is responsible for the reason for termination, the customer is obligated to pay the agreed remuneration less the expenses saved by JENTIS until the date on which the contract would have ended at the earliest in the event of an ordinary termination.
-The remuneration to be charged in this way is due immediately.
+11.3 If the Customer is initiating the extraordinary termination of the Contract, the Customer shall pay the remuneration agreed under the Contract deducting the expenses incurred by JENTIS from the date of extraordinary termination and up to the date on which the Contract would have ended at the earliest in the event of an ordinary termination.
+The remuneration to be charged in this manner is due for payment immediately.

-11.4.
-Termination comes into effect only when in writing in the form of a signed declaration of termination.
+11.4 Extraordinary termination comes into effect only when made in writing in the form of a signed declaration of termination.
 The declaration of termination can be sent by e-mail or by a registered letter.

-11.5.
-Upon termination of the Contract, JENTIS will return all documents of the Customer as well as data carriers related to the Contract and will erase the data stored on behalf of the Customer, as long as there are no retention obligations or rights.
+11.5 Upon termination of the Contract (either extraordinary or ordinary) , JENTIS will return all documents of the Customer as well as data carriers related to the Contract and will erase the data stored on behalf of the Customer, as long as there are no retention obligations or rights.

 12. Liability and Compensation for Damages